ronnyml/snowplow-wiki/PHP-Tracker.md

 <a name="emitters" />
 #### 2.1.1 `emitters`

-This can be either single emitter or an array of emitters.
+This can be either a single emitter or an array of emitters.
 The tracker will send events to all of these emitters, which will in turn send them on to a collector.

 ```PHP
 $emitter1 = new Emitter("sync", array(